TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 25/1 Chronicles 25.9.md

 ---

-Now the first lot came forth for Asaph to Joseph: the second to Gedaliah; he and his brethren and sons were twelve:
+Now the first lot came forth for Asaph to Joseph: the second to Gedaliah; he and his brothers and sons were twelve: